gldias/extensions/ROS/ROS.md

 ## Developer Documentation

-More in-depth for developers can be found [here](https://gldias.github.io/extensions/ROS/ROS_Devel).
+More in-depth information for developers can be found [here](https://gldias.github.io/extensions/ROS/ROS_Devel).

 ## Authors
 This extension was originally created by George Colgrove (lead developer), Guilherme Lopes Dias, Ryan Connors, and Nathan Oesterle